-To the Ministry of Natural Resources and Environmental Sustainability, we thank you for your leadership.
+To the Ministry of NRES, we thank you for your leadership.
 To our partners, government ministries, city councils, state leaders, financiers, academic institutions, international agencies, and NGOs, we are grateful for your trust.
-To the business community and technology innovators, you are at the core of the transition.
+To business community and technology innovators, you are at the core of the transition.
 To civil society and citizens, your participation brings meaning to every programme we deliver.